Sorry, you need to enable JavaScript to visit this website.

 • Support for starting your own business by young people with high education and qualifications who have motivation and business ideas.

-Career centres in the higher education system
+Career centers in the higher education system

-An important strand in the activities of career development centers is cooperation with employers.
+An important strand in the activities of the career development centers is the cooperation with employers.
 It includes, first of all, holding company presentations, conducting internships, maintaining relationships with employers wishing to use the services of career centers, etc.

 The main activities of the career development centers are: